Minger Email Address Verification Protocol

 Minger Email Address Verification Protocol is an Internet Engineering Task Force draft for lightweight verification of an e-mail address between trusted servers.
 It was created by Arvel Hathcock and Jonathan Merkel as a practical alternative to the Finger protocol or SMTP call-forward.
 The MDaemon e-mail server uses Minger to realize domain sharing over multiple servers with distributed mailboxes.

+IANA has reserved and assigned TCP and UDP port 4069 to Minger protocol.

 On February 3, 2010, draft 6 expired.
-On March 9, 2016, draft 7 was released, but it is available from the manufacturer's website or from within MDaemon's documentation.
+On March 9, 2016, draft 7 was released, but it is available only within MDaemon's documentation.